-The classic Rock Garden destination at the Royal Botanical Gardens (RBG) in Ontario re-opens to the public May 20 after a three-year, $20-million rejuvenation project in the garden, located between the cities of Hamilton and Burlington.
+The classic Rock Garden destination at the Royal Botanical Gardens (RBG) in Ontario re-opened to the public in May 2016 after a three-year, $20-million rejuvenation project in the garden, located between the cities of Hamilton and Burlington.
 The original Rock Garden was a Depression-era project that transformed an abandoned gravel pit into a majestic bowl using 10,000 tons of limestone and 45,000 perennial plants.
 The design had not changed since 1932, and significant improvements in infrastructure were needed.

 “After more than 80 years, the time had come to bring the garden back to the forefront of our community,” says RBG CEO Mark Runciman.
 “The David Braley and Nancy Gordon Rock Garden retains the historic charm that generations of visitors have cherished, but has truly become a garden for the 21st century, one that embraces environmentally friendly trends in garden design and management while respecting its heritage setting.
 We are grateful to the federal and provincial governments, along with lead donors David Braley and Nancy Gordon, for helping to make this dream a reality.”